NVIDIA/nim-deploy/cloud-service-providers/oracle/workshops/RAG Workshop on OKE.md

 ### GPUs in Oracle Kubernetes Engine (OKE)

-GPUs let you accelerate specific workloads running on your nodes such as machine learning and data processing.
+GPUs let you accelerate specific workloads running on your nodes, such as machine learning and data processing.
 OKE provides a range of GPU shapes for node configuration, including bare metal instances with NVIDIA H100 and A100 GPUs.

 | Shape | GPUs | GPU Memory |
 |-------|------|------------|